kukuu/integration/cybersecurity.md

 - Certification Levels: There are two certification levels: Cyber Essentials and Cyber Essentials Plus, which involves a more rigorous assessment.

-- Recognition: Achieving Cyber Essentials certification demonstrates a commitment to cybersecurity and can enhance an organization's reputation.
+- Recognition: Achieving Cyber Essentials certification demonstrates a commitment to cybersecurity and can enhance an organization's reputation and spine.

 - Protocols and Controls: